 It stars Jason Sudeikis as Ted, an overly enthusiastic American college football coach.
 Although he’s fresh off a Division II championship win, he accepts an offer to lead AFC Richmond, a mediocre Premier League soccer team in the U.K., despite the fact that he’s totally wrong for the job.

 Based on the namesake novel by William Landay, Defending Jacob offers a heartbreaking glimpse into a family’s worst nightmare: defending their 14-year-old son, who’s being accused of murder.

-I’m not saying the show is for the fainthearted, because it’s not.
-But if you’re the fence, perhaps the all-star cast will convince you to give it a try: Chris Evans, Michelle Dockery, Jaeden Martell, Cherry Jones, Pablo Schreiber, Betty Gabriel, Sakina Jaffrey and J.K.
+We’re not saying the show is for the fainthearted, because it’s not.
+But if you’re on the fence, perhaps the all-star cast will convince you to give it a try: Chris Evans, Michelle Dockery, Jaeden Martell, Cherry Jones, Pablo Schreiber, Betty Gabriel, Sakina Jaffrey and J.K.
 Simmons.

 This psychological thriller is gaining popularity for all the right reasons.
 Still, it’s important to note that it has subtitles because it’s a foreign production, so only tune in if you’re willing to pay attention.
 (Yes, it’s that good.)

 Losing Alice introduces viewers to Alice (Ayelet Zurer), a middle-aged female director who puts her career aside to take care of her family.
 When she crosses paths with a young screenwriter, Sophie (Lihi Kornowski), Alice embarks on a thrilling love triangle adventure that changes everything.

 Bibliophiles can’t seem to get enough of Dickinson, and we can see why.
 The series has Bridgerton vibes, since it’s a period piece, but it’s far more realistic than the Netflix show.